 TRANSLATOR: Fabian R. Larcher and Pierre H. Conway et alia

-SOURCE TEXTS: Leonine 1886 editionThis volume contains the commentaries on three of Aristotle’s works, those on his On Heaven and Earth, On Generation and Corruption and Meteorology.
-On Heaven and Earth was influential in forming St. Thomas’s view of the celestial bodies while On Generation and Corruption presents Aristotle’s thought on the coming to be and passing away of substances.
-Finally, the work Meteorology treats of the material explanations of the physical world.
+SOURCE TEXTS: Leonine 1886 editionThis volume contains the commentaries on two of Aristotle’s works, those on his On Heaven and Earth and Meteorology.
+On Heaven and Earth was influential in forming St. Thomas’s view of the celestial bodies; the work Meteorology treats of the material explanations of the physical world.

 Vol. 52: Nicomachean EthicsSTATUS: Translating